zowe/docs-site/docs/guides/api-mediation-security.md

     - contains the local CA public certificate
     - can contain additional certificate to trust services that are not signed by local CA

-APIML key and trust stores needs be accessible by the user ID that executes the Zowe runtime.
+APIML key and truststores needs be accessible by the user ID that executes the Zowe runtime.

 Local CA: